When it comes to equality, which side of history are you on?

 “Personal Righteousness was rated as the most “severely harmful” of all SOCE [Sexual Orientation Change Efforts] methods for our sample, particularly noteworthy given that it was also rated as the most commonly used SOCE method (76%) for the longest average duration (12 years for men, 8 for women).”1

 So, not only was this not taken away in any instance… but those who try to cope with their homosexuality by bringing it to the Lord were those who were the most damaged by the process?
 Who felt the most rejected and despaired?
 How can this be?
-If it is something that people don’t choose to be, and also is not taken from them when they do their complete utmost to repent and leave it behind them entirely, my only hypothesis I could personally draw from this is that perhaps this is not something that Jesus finds as a sin in the first place.
+That is completely the opposite of what I was taught at church and yet it is the overwhelming experience of those actually living it.
+If it is something that people don’t choose to be, and also is not taken from them when they do their complete utmost to repent and leave it behind them entirely, my only hypothesis I could personally draw from this is that perhaps this is not something that is a sin in the first place.
 Perhaps this is just part of who you are and not something to try to change.

-If reading stories about people’s crushing failure to overcome being gay after a lifetime of supplication isn’t hard enough to face, the toll that rigorous religious teachings about homosexuality is having on our LGBT youth is far sadder.
-The following study was done by Caitlyn Ryan of the Family Acceptance Project and San Francisco State University.
+If reading stories about people’s crushing failure to overcome homosexuality after a lifetime of supplication isn’t hard enough to face, the toll that rigorous religious teachings about homosexuality are having on our LGBT youth is far sadder.
+More often than not, these are religious teachings that are taught in homes where parents assume that none of their children are LGBT and thus the teachings are in abstract about God’s plan for “other people”.
+In short, much of this damage is done before parents (or even pre-pubescent children themselves) are aware that messages about LGBT people apply to anyone living in the home.
+These teachings fall under the qualifier of “family rejection” in the following study done by Caitlyn Ryan of the Family Acceptance Project and San Francisco State University.
 Their research and conclusions were peer-reviewed and published in the Official Journal of the American Academy of Pediatrics:

 “Higher rates of family rejection were significantly associated with poorer health outcomes.
 On the basis of odds ratios, lesbian, gay, and bisexual young adults who reported higher levels of family rejection during adolescence were 8.4 times more likely to report having attempted suicide, 5.9 times more likely to report high levels of depression, 3.4 times more likely to use illegal drugs, and 3.4 times more likely to report having engaged in unprotected sexual intercourse compared with peers from families that reported no or low levels of family rejection.”
 2

 Utah has an estimated 5,000 homeless youths, about 40 percent of which identify as LGBT people.
-And of that 40 percent, 50 percent say they were raised in families who were members of the LDS church.3 It is seriously just so sad.
-Some are as young as 14 and 15 years old.
-Youth are rejected by their families and friends, are without a place to call their own, or are committing suicide, and those who live longer and choose to suppress their homosexuality tend to have debilitating depression.
+And of that 40 percent, 50 percent say they were raised in families who were members of the LDS church.3 These statistics are devastating.
+Some are as young as 12- 15 years old.
+Youth either are forcefully rejected from their home “for their own good” or choose to leave their families in hope of sparing them the shame of having an LGBT child.
+These souls are rejected by their families and friends, are without a place to call their own, or are committing suicide.
+Those who choose to suppress their homosexuality nearly always end up with have debilitating depression.
 Yes, there must be exceptions to this rule, but they are far, far too rare.

 -The red line that says “Lupus Erythematosus” signifies the happiness levels reported by those who have Lupus, an autoimmune disease where the body’s immune system becomes hyperactive and attacks normal, healthy tissue resulting in inflammation, swelling, and damage to joints, skin, kidneys, blood, the heart, and lungs.
 It is known as one of the hardest incurable ailments to live with, and yet the quality of life for LGBT individuals in societies that do not treat them as equals is significantly lower than those who have Lupus.